-Due to the COVID-19 pandemic, staff safety, and election security, those permitted to be present for the Pre-Canvass and Canvass (collectively, "Canvass"), other than Board of Elections personnel, may be limited to Observers pursuant to 25 P.S. § 2650 and 25 P.S. § 3146.8 of the Pennsylvania Election Code.
+For safety and election security purposes, those permitted to be present for the Pre-Canvass and Canvass (collectively, "Canvass"), other than Board of Elections personnel, may be limited to Observers pursuant to 25 P.S. § 2650 and 25 P.S. § 3146.8 of the Pennsylvania Election Code.
 Observers may be appointed as follows:

-- Any candidate may appoint themselves, and individuals they have authorized to represent said candidate, as Observers for the Canvass. - Any party or political body or body of citizens that now is, or hereafter may be, entitled to have watchers at any primary or election may appoint individuals authorized to represent said party or body as Observers for the Canvass.
+- Any candidate may appoint themselves, and individuals they have authorized to represent said candidate, as Observers for the Canvass. - Any party or political body or body of citizens1 that now is, or hereafter may be, entitled to have watchers at any primary or election may appoint individuals authorized to represent said party or body as Observers for the Canvass.